 - If the device indicates the need for a shock, ensure that no one is in contact with the victim.
-State out loudly, “Everyone, stand clear,” then press the shock button as indicated on the device.
+State loudly, "Everyone, stand clear," then press the shock button as indicated on the device.

-- After delivering the shock to the victim, perform 2-minute CPR, and follow through with the AED prompts.
+- After delivering the shock to the victim, perform 2-minute CPR and follow through with the AED prompts.

 How to Use AED in Special Situations?

-Remove the victim from the water before defibrillation and ensure that no water puddles around.
+Remove the victim from the water before defibrillation and ensure no water puddles around.
 The use of AED in water is harmful to those around them.
 Remove any wet clothing from the victim and wipe the chest completely dry.
 Seek shelter from rain and avoid getting the AED pads wet.
 Take the least time possible to save the victims life.

-- Victims with implanted pacemakers and implantable cardioverter-defibrillator:
+Victims with implanted pacemakers and implantable cardioverter-defibrillator

 A person should remove victims with medication patches of any kind on the chest in gloves before placing the pads.
 Never under any circumstances should AED pads be placed on medical pads.

-- Victims with Hypothermia:
+Victims with Hypothermia

 Jewelry and body piercings do not interfere with AED shocks.
 Rescuers should, therefore, not waste time locating and removing such from the victims.
 However, they should take caution not to place an AED pad directly over jewelry and piercings.

 It is essential to follow the instructions of the AED you are using.
-Read the operator’s manual thoroughly to maintain the AED taking keen note on warning signs such as low battery and faulty signals.
+Read the operator's manual thoroughly to maintain the AED taking keen note of warning signs such as low battery and faulty signals.